jivanpal/drat/docs/commands/explore-fs-tree.md

     given, the volume specification is only used to determine the filesystem tree to explore.

+If both the filesystem tree and object map are unspecified, the default is `--volume 0`; that is, the most recent filesystem tree of the first volume will be explored using the most recent object map.
+If one or the other is specified, but not both, that's an error.

 When the command is run, Drat will display the entries within the specified B-tree (root) node, each of which is a key given by an (FSOID, FSRT) pair.
 You will then be prompted to choose an entry by specifying its index and pressing